PowerCodersOrg/powercoders.org/site/content/city/lausanne.md

   **LAUSANNE BATCH SPRING 2020**\

-  School phase / IT training: 6th April – 3rd July 2020\
+  School phase and IT training: 6th April – 3rd July 2020\

-  Internship + Coaching: 6–12 month as of summer 2020
+  _\-- April 3-May 22:_ web development (HTML/CSS, Javascript, PHP)\

+  \

+  _\-- May 25-July 3:_ \

+  Internships in companies and coaching: 6–12 months from July / August 2020.

   - - -

-  We accept applications continuously for the program starting in spring 2020.\
+  We accept applications continuously for the program starting in Spring 2020\

   **Get involved!**